-Coat-of-arms of the House of Tott.
+Coat-of-arms of the

 Brita Olofsdotter Tott.

 ascribed to these families.
 Above the Tott coat-of-arms is the portrait of a woman in white.
 She is said to be Brita Olofsdotter Tott - mistress of Hammersta and known to have been exceedingly dishonest and unreliable.